 How Do I Start The Mediation Process?

-Our first meeting is a half-hour consultation to provide you with an opportunity to meet with attorney Pauline Rosen and decide whether mediation is the right approach for you.
+Our first meeting is a half-hour consultation to provide you with an opportunity to meet with one of our mediators and decide whether mediation is the right approach for you.
 We'll explain the process and provide you with an opportunity to ask questions.

 Contact our Divorce Attorneys